corbinlc/vnc_android_library/README.md

    * Android->Existing Android Code into Workspace
    * Browse to the location of your Android SDK, selecting the support folder under $SDK/extras/android/support as the root
    * Deselect all the projects except v7/appcompat
-   * Check the box labeled "copy porject to workspace"
+   * Check the box labeled "copy project to workspace"
    * Click Finish to import the support library

 5. You Eclipse workspace now contains the bVNC android library.